ritvikindupuri/XSS-Analyzer/README.md

 This project involved designing and building an automated security workflow in Google's Opal to function as a sophisticated Static Application Security Testing (SAST) tool.
 This system addresses the time-consuming and manual nature of traditional code reviews by creating a multi-step, automated pipeline that leverages Generative AI.

 The workflow ingests raw code and processes it through distinct stages, culminating in a comprehensive, client-ready HTML security report.
-This tool demonstrates a practical application of chained AI prompting to create a powerful, automated system for identifying, analyzing, and reporting on application security flaws.
+This tool demonstrates a practical application of chained AI prompting to create a powerful, end-to-end system for identifying, reporting, and integrating security analysis.

 ## Core Technologies

 * **Google's Opal:** The platform used to design and execute the multi-step AI workflow.
 * **Generative AI:** The core engine, with different "AI agents" assigned to specialized tasks (planning, research, analysis).
+* **GitHub Actions:** The CI/CD platform targeted for automated integration.
 * **HTML/CSS:** Used to dynamically generate the final, professional security report.

 ---

-##  Workflow Architecture
+## Part 1: The Core SAST Analysis Engine

+This is the primary pipeline responsible for ingesting raw code and producing a comprehensive security analysis.

+### How It Works: The 4-Step AI Pipeline

 The entire process is orchestrated as a pipeline of chained AI agents.
-When a user submits code, it triggers a four-step sequence:
+When a user submits code, it triggers this four-step sequence:

 1.  **Plan:** An AI agent first analyzes the provided code to formulate a deep research query.
 This query is designed to find vulnerabilities, insecure patterns, and best-practice mitigations relevant to the code's logic.
 2.  **Research:** A second agent uses this specialized query to perform in-depth research.